Skip to main content

 Elite Prosthetic Dentistry is conveniently located near Kalorama, DC.

 Kalorama residents drive via Massachusetts Avenue to reach our Friendship Heights office at 4400 Jenifer Street NW, Suite 220.
 The drive takes 15 to 20 minutes.
-Free parking is available in our building.
+On-site parking is available in our building.

 Address: